 For our Spanish-speaking community: This video explains how to connect to the hotspots.

-Rural internet: Students with rural internet who have difficulty connecting can leverage free public WiFi in the following locations:
+Students with rural Internet who have difficulty connecting can leverage free public Wi-Fi in these locations:

 - Red Feather Lakes Community Center

 - Poudre Canyon Fire Protection District - Station 2, Rustic, 32510 Highway 14

 - Horsetooth Area Information Center, 4200 W. County Road 38E

 Many broadband, satellite and mobile service providers are offering free or reduced-cost connectivity in response to the COVID-19 outbreak.
 Check with your service provider for specific offers.
 If you don't have a service provider, please see offers listed below.Please note the following resources are provided as a service and not as an endorsement by Poudre School District.